LudoTreb/OCR_P9/README.md

 ## How to use it

 You can create an account, or you can use this account:
-Username:
+Username: michel
-Password:
+Password: azerty#1

 And for your information, here is a list of user
 if you want to follow some of them.
-Names of user :
+Names of user: jean, lucie, pierre, alice.
+You can also use their account with the same password.

 ***
 ## Pylint report
+The file .pylintrc contents parameters for checking Pylint.

-check the syntax with this command
+You can check syntax, error, coding stadard of the code with this command:
+From the terminal into the root folder 'LITReview'
 ```
 pylint src
 ```